LearnersGuild/learning-os/wg-terrain-criteria.md

 * You can identify what you need to learn to advance your career and your effectiveness.
 * You can find the resources that enable you to consciously increase your rate of learning.
 * You can make a learning plan tailored to your learning styles, the available resources, and your timeline.
-* You can remove obstacles that stand in the way of your advancement both professionally and personally.
+* You can address obstacles that stand in the way of your advancement both professionally and personally.

 ##Success as a Player at Learners Guild means…